 Play-ball focuses on laying the basic foundation of movement in order to enable your child to accomplish more challenging sport-related skills as they progress, they emphasis on mastering a wide range of sport and movement skills while maintaining a healthy balance between fun and learning.

 Yoga and Tai Chi

-During the week the children enjoy participating in mini Yoga and Tai Chi sessions with Miss Jo.
+During the week the children enjoy participating in mini Yoga sessions with the Woodlands staff.